-Each Airport Identification Badge holder entering the Restricted Access Area through any door or gate, must use only the Airport Identification Badge issued specifically to them and the reader must indicate that access is allowed by showing a "green light" prior to entering.
-Only one (1) unescorted badge holder may access the Restricted Access Area through any door or gate approved by the ASC.
-Each badge holder accessing the Restricted Access Area must ensure that no other unescorted individuals access the respective area while the door or gate is open.
-"Piggybacking" occurs when a badge holder fails to ensure that a door or a gate closes behind the badge holder and an unescorted person gains access without presenting a valid Airport Identification Badge.
+Each Airport-Issued ID media holder entering the Restricted Access Areas through any door or gate, must use only the Airport-Issued ID media issued specifically to them and the card reader must indicate that access is granted by displaying a "green light" prior to entering.
+As mandated by the ASC, only one (1) Airport-Issued ID media holder may access the Restricted Access Area through any door or gate at a time.
+Each Airport-Issued ID Media holder accessing a Restricted Access Area or exiting a Restricted Access Area must ensure that no other individual accesses the respective area while the door or gate is open.
+The term "Piggybacking" is the unauthorized act of gaining access to Restricted Access Areas by immediately following another individual through an access point accessing a Restricted Access Area with an Airport-Issued ID media.